 - When using oat flour in gluten-free baking add additional xanthan gum.

-- When replacing oat flour for regular flour in recipes go by weight not volume.
+- When replacing oat flour with regular flour in recipes go by weight not volume.
 A small kitchen scale is helpful.

 - Oat flour substitutes better in recipes that have a binder and fat, like eggs and oil.